 Last year, Dr. Mark Turin and other faculty members from the UBC Himalaya Program received an Open Education Resources (OER) Rapid Innovation Grant for their proposal: Nepali and Tibetan Language in a Community Context.
 The resulting project created two OER courses, developed by UBC Himalaya Program and Asian Studies language instructors Binod Shrestha (Nepali) and Sonam Chusang (Tibetan).
 These two open access and self-paced courses offer learners a basic introduction to each language, with lessons on script, grammar, basic vocabulary, and guidance on how to carry out a basic conversation.

-With this year’s call for applications for OER Fund grants now open, and to showcase some of the opportunities and benefits of OER, Mark and former Graduate Student Coordinator Patrick Dowd explain the Himalaya Program’s ongoing relationship with open education.
+To showcase some of the opportunities and benefits of OER, Mark and former Graduate Student Coordinator Patrick Dowd explain the Himalaya Program’s ongoing relationship with open education.
 They describe how the OER grant helped ensure that even when language learning moved online, the course remained embedded in culture and community engagement.